GROWTH ENVIRONMENT MASTERY

 You have control over this aspect of your external growth environment.
 Limit the time you spend around negative or critical people, and build a circle of friends who are supportive, encouraging, and positive.

-Much like carbon dioxide, often viewed as waste produced by humans, can be repurposed by plants to convert energy and water into essential sugars, the words people say, including critiques and constructive criticism, can hold hidden potential.
-While on the surface, these verbal expressions may seem negative, they offer an opportunity for growth.
-By taking a cue from nature, we can sift through the seemingly adverse remarks, identify the valid points, and use them as a catalyst for positive change, just as plants harness carbon dioxide to fuel their growth.
+Much like carbon dioxide, often seen as waste produced by humans but repurposed by plants to convert energy and water into essential sugars, the words people say— including critiques and constructive criticism—can hold hidden potential.
+While these verbal expressions may seem negative on the surface, they offer an opportunity for growth.
+By taking a cue from nature, we can sift through seemingly adverse remarks, identify the valid points, and use them as a catalyst for positive change, just as plants harness carbon dioxide to fuel their growth.

-While the ability to identify relevant points from seemingly adverse remarks falls within the realm of the internal growth environment, we include it here because oftentimes, we can't escape external input, whether the critique comes from a teacher, parent, or boss - all of which are part of your external growth environment.
+While the ability to identify relevant points from seemingly adverse remarks falls within the realm of the internal growth environment, we include it here because, oftentimes, we can't escape external input, whether it comes from a teacher, parent, or boss—all of which are part of your external growth environment.

-Carbon Dioxide: Turning a negative into a positve.
+Carbon Dioxide: Turning a Negative into a Positive

-Many people overlook the importance of examining their external growth environment, but it's crucial for you to assess yours.
-Determine whether the people, attitudes, culture, and mindsets you are exposed to daily truly are the best external growth environment for you.
+Many people overlook the importance of examining their external growth environment, but it’s crucial that you assess yours.
+Take the time to determine whether the people, attitudes, culture, and mindsets you encounter daily are truly the best external growth environment for you.

 It’s vital to ensure you have the necessary elements for growth: nutrients (knowledge), water and sunlight (refreshing activities and positive relationships), and CO₂ (input and feedback from others to aid improvement).